dojo/docs/quickstart/rest.rst

 General Structure
 -----------------

-However you impliment your RESTful service, you need to provide some basic functionality:
+However you implement your RESTful service, you need to provide some basic functionality:

  * Handle HTTP requests
  * Provide HTTP responses